Northrop Grumman

+The company was formed in 1994 through the merger of Northrop Corporation and Grumman Aerospace.

 History

 Northrop Grumman can trace its lineage back to the beginning of the 20th century when the Grumman Corporation was founded on Long Island, New York.
 Here, Leroy R. Grumman established the Grumman Aircraft Engineering Corporation in December 1929.
 By 1939, the company has expanded and relocated to Bethpage, New York.
-During World War II the company built all American Navy aircraft.
+Among Grumman's well known naval aviation products was the F-14 Tomcat.
+During World War II the company built most US Navy aircraft, including the TBF Avenger, F4F Wildcat, and F6F Hellcat.
 After the war it branched out into making the first aluminum canoes using left-over materials no longer needed for aircraft.
 Later the firm created a myriad of products such as ballistic missiles, all-weather radars, the Apollo Lunar Module, land and sea-based fighter aircraft and Stealth bombers.

-Originally formed in California in 1939 by Jack Northrop, the Northrop Corporation was reincorporated in Delaware in 1985.
-After the end of the Cold War, Northrop went on a series of acquisitions where they bought noteworthy companies such as Grumman Aerospace, Westinghouse and TRW Inc. in addition to a number of other enterprises.
-In 2018, Northrop Grumman completed the purchase of Orbital ATK, which has since been renamed to Northrop Grumman Innovation Systems.
-Today, Northrop Grumman is one of the largest defense contractors in the world.
+Founded in California in 1939 by Jack Northrop, the Northrop Corporation was reincorporated in Delaware in 1985.
+Northrop made a series of light-weight fighter aircraft such as the F-5, YF-17, and F-20.
+However, Northrop was best known for its experimental flying wing aircraft, the XB-35 and YB-49 of the late 1940s and early 1950s.
+These flying wing aircraft, while unsuccessful, would pave the way for the B-2 Spirit Stealth Bomber, on which Northrop was the prime contractor.
+During World War II, Northrop made the P-61 Black Widow, the first aircraft designed as a night fighter.
+After the end of the Cold War, Northrop made a series of acquisitions, buying Grumman Aerospace, Westinghouse and TRW Inc. in addition to a number of other enterprises.

+In 2018, Northrop Grumman completed the purchase of Orbital ATK, which was renamed to Northrop Grumman Innovation Systems.
+Innovation Systems was integrated into other parts of the business in a reorganization the following year.

 1990s

 In 1994, Northrop Aircraft bought Grumman Aerospace, which built the Apollo Lunar Module to create Northrop Grumman (NG) at a cost of $2.1 billion.
-The company purchased the remaining 51% interest in Vought Aircraft Company (Vought) in August 1994 for $130 million taking full control of the company after it had purchased an initial 49% interest in September 1992 for $45 million.

-In 1996, the new company acquired substantially all of the defence and electronics systems business of Westinghouse Electric Corporation, Westinghouse Electronic Systems, a major manufacturer of radar systems, for $2.9 billion, and Xetron Corporation.
-In 1997, the defense computer contractor Logicon was added, which had acquired Geodynamics Corporation in March 1996 and Syscon Corporation in February 1995.
+After 1994, Northrop Grumman made several major acquisitions, including Vought, Logicon, Xetron Corporation, the defense electronics business of Westinghouse Electronic Systems, and Ryan Aeronautical.

-Northrop was the prime contractor on the radical YF-23 which was one of the two airplanes down selected for the Advanced Tactical Fighter but would eventually lose out to the F-22 Raptor.
-Northrop would later partner with Lockheed on the F-35 and now serves as a principal member of the Lockheed Martin industry led team.
+Northrop has competed in the Advanced Tactical Fighter program, submitting the YF-23 to compete against the F-22 Raptor in 1991.

+Northrop partnered with Lockheed on the F-35 and serves as a principal member of the Lockheed Martin industry led team.

 In 1998, a merger between Northrop Grumman and competitor Lockheed Martin was considered but abandoned after resistance from the Department of Defense and Department of Justice.
 That same year, it acquired Inter-National Research Institute Inc. In 1999, the company acquired Teledyne Ryan, developer of surveillance systems and unmanned aircraft, California Microwave, Inc., and the Data Procurement Corporation.
-On March 19, 1999, Northrop Grumman announced to restate its fourth-quarter results downward to a net loss because of problems related to its dealings with start-up satellite launch company Kistler Aerospace Corp.
 In 1999, Northrop Grumman and SAIC created AMSEC LLC as a joint venture, which grew "from $100 million in revenue in 2000 to approximately $500 million in fiscal year 2007."